DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 collective.
 This colorful group has taken over this building for seven years.
 A painter piles up his work in the corridor, a wood artist drags a sawing machine into his space’,[^26] describes the German magazine.
 Even when the Volkskrant building was not the main topic, it got a lot of attention from the press due to the fact that its tenants were doing interesting things.
-In March 2008, daily newspaper *Het Parool* praised the musical skills of Volkskrant building tenant and DJ Steven de Peven, who would go on to organize many club evenings at Canvas, the club on the top of floor of the building.[^27] One month later, hip hop act La
+In March 2008, daily local newspaper *Het Parool* praised the musical skills of Volkskrant building tenant and DJ Steven de Peven, who would go on to organize many club evenings at Canvas, the club on the top of floor of the building.[^27] One month later, hip hop act La